HaoZeke/gasSweetening-Report/report/md/07_CostEst-part.md

-The preliminary value for the March CE Plant Cost Index(CEPCI; the most recent value available) rose compared to the previous month's value, continuing a string of six straight months of increasing values. all four of the major subindices-Equipment,Construction Labor, Buildings and Engineering &Supervision-increased in March compared to their February values.
-The preliminary overall monthly CEPCI value for March 2017 stands at 5.0% higher than the corresponding value from March 2016.
+The preliminary value for the March CE Plant Cost Index(CEPCI; the most recent value available) rose compared to the previous month's value, continuing a string of six straight months of increasing values.
+All four of the major subindices - Equipment, Construction Labor, Buildings and Engineering
+\& Supervision - increased in March compared to their February values.
+The preliminary overall monthly CEPCI value for March $2017$ stands at $5.0$\% higher than the corresponding value from March $2016$.
 Meanwhile the latest Current Business Indicators (CBI) saw a small rise in the CPI Output Index for April, while the March value for the CPI Value of Output declined slightly.
 The April Productivity Index decreased by a small margin.

 The Index is shown in @fig:CEPCI.